 '''

-backup cluster
+backup cluster [--backupid=backup_id]

-[--backupid]

 [--snapshotstart | --snapshotend]

 [--waitstarted | --waitcompleted]

 cluster_name

 '''

-This command creates a backup of the MySQL Cluster named cluster\name. backup cluster takes a backup of the cluster's NDB tables only; tables using other MySQL storage engines (such as InnoDB or MyISAM) are ignored.
+This command creates a backup of the MySQL NDB Cluster named cluster\name. backup cluster takes a backup of the cluster's NDB tables only; tables using other MySQL storage engines (such as InnoDB or MyISAM) are ignored.

-By default, this command assigns a backup ID to each backup automatically; you can override this behavior by specifying a backup ID using the --backupid option.
+By default, this command uses the backup ID assigned and returned by ndb\mgmd (see the discussions on backup\id in Using The NDB Cluster Management Client to Create a Backup for more information); you can override this behavior by specifying a backup ID using the --backupid option.